schmeic/alpasdev/src/main/resources/docs/controllers.md

 </span>

-All the controller's route handler methods receive an `HttpContext` object as an argument.
+All the controller's route handler methods receive an `HttpCall` object as an argument.